joniz7/Multiplaya/README.txt

 A multiplayer platforming game.
 With guns.
 Written in C++ using SFML and Box2D.

-Note for compliation for Unix:
+Note for compilation for Unix:
 You need to download and compile Box2D yourself.
 A suggestion is using cmake for this.

 SFML 2.0 RC C++